How to Get Admitted to Your Dream College

 Step 4: START YOUR APPLICATION EARLY!!!

 If you are sure what college you really want to go to you should begin looking into their application and figuring out what exactly is required so you have plenty of time to finish the application efficiently.
 Spend enough time with your personal statement and do not just try to finish it all in one sit in.
 You should take several weeks to edit and revise your personal statement.
-I know this sounds ridiculous but trust me if I would
+I know this sounds ridiculous but trust me if I would have spent more time perfecting my personal statement I would have had a higher chance into one of my top choice college.
+So remember start your application early and write a well thought over personal statement.
+Have people revise it for you and give you feedback as all this work will pay off once the admissions counselor reads your personal statement.
+And think of a unique approach to your personal statement and do not stick to the original autobiography.

 Step 5: SAT AND ACT!

 These two tests will become highly critical for your college acceptance!
 You need to spend countless hours studying for this tests.
 If you are a parent you should begin to prepare your child as early as middle school if possible to make sure they are prepared once the official one comes.
 Avail yourself to practice SAT tests on college board or ACT/SAT practice books sold at local bookstores.
-The earlier you prepare for the SAT/ACT the more successful and higher you will score on the test.
-Also take the PSAT during sophomore year to get a taste of what the SAT environment will be like and get an idea on what you should be practicing more to increase the score.

-Getting into your dream college is easier than you think all it takes is time management and dedication.
+H ow to get admitted to your dream college is easier than you think all it takes is time management and dedication.
 If you follow the steps I have presented you should be set to go to your dream college!
 All the components that I presented are critical ones that will help decide your admissions into your future college.

 Start Early, End Strong- Getting Into Your Dream College

-by Daries
+Written by Daries from Hawaii

 Getting into college is probably one of the most challenging events a person has to face.
 As a senior in high school who didn't even know the admissions processes for colleges, I found it difficult to apply for the colleges I wanted to go to.
 Along the way, though, I've learned many invaluable lessons on how to make getting into college a much more attainable goal.